CYB3R-JUNKI3/Terminator-Resistance-VR/README.md

 -->

 # Installation
-### IMPORTANT - If you used the older v1028 profile/mods, you NEED to remove it first
+### IMPORTANT - If you used the older v1028 profile/mods, you NEED to remove them first
 (This includes the optional VR Menu mod and Aiming Crosshair mod)
 <details>